 After an introduction with few details on numerical analysis and programming, we briefly discuss ordinary differential equations (ODEs).
 Thereafter, the class spends the majority of the time discussing finite difference (FD) and finite element (FE) solutions to partial differential equations (PDEs).
-An example syllabus for how to use these notes is given in sec.
+An (old) example syllabus for how to use these notes is given in sec.
 9. A brief review of basic math and continuum mechanics fundamentals is provided in secs.
 6 and 7, respectively.

 Every subject in this class is accompanied by hands-on MATLAB programming exercises.
-The course web site, geodynamics.usc.edu/~becker/teaching-557.html has the required MATLAB files, and splits the associated exercises up into single documents rather than the complete set of notes provided here.
+The course web site has all the required MATLAB files, and splits the associated exercises up into single documents rather than the complete set of notes provided here.
 The fact that many of the exercises are self-contained also means that some material, such as the governing equations, are repeated in several instances in these lecture notes.
+The general material here has not been significantly updated since 2016, and these notes remain somewhat incomplete.
+However, they should serve to get you started on a number of computational problems.